risi-kondor/cnine/python/docs/source/tensors.rst

 Almost all operations that `cnine` offers on the host are also available on the GPU.
 In general, if the operands are on the host, the operation will be performed on the host and the result is placed on the host.
-Conversely, if the operands are on the GPU, the operation will be performed on the GPU and the result placed on the same GPU.
+Conversely, if the operands are on the GPU, the operation will be performed on the GPU and the result will be placed on the same GPU.
 The ``device`` method tells us whether a given tensor is resident on the CPU or the GPU.

 .. code-block:: python